sunspot/sunspot/README.md

 With default Solr pagination it may turn that same records appear on different pages (e.g. if many records have the same search score).
 Cursor-based pagination allows to avoid this.

-Useful for any kinds of exports, infinite scroll, etc.
+Useful for any kinds of export, infinite scroll, etc.

 Cursor for the first page is "*".
 ```ruby